carsonfarmer/blog/content/blog/switch-to-pelican.md

 Once I got things working, I'll also start to think about some of the [points here], to make things even _more_ responsive and readable.

-I am still missing some things that Wordpress did quite nicely, including comments (I'm now relying on [Disqus][disqus] for comments), site search (I've started using [Tapir][tapir] for this, and have implemented a cool search tool that I may turn into a Pelican plugin if I find some time), and the plethora of plugins and themes available for Wordpress sites.
+I am still missing some things that WordPress did quite nicely, including comments (I'm now relying on [Disqus][disqus] for comments), site search (I've started using [Tapir][tapir] for this, and have implemented a cool search tool that I may turn into a Pelican plug-in if I find some time), and the plethora of plug-ins and themes available for WordPress sites.
 Having said that, it *is* relatively easy to create new themes, and add social networking components like a Twitter Feed using standard html.

 <p class="note right shadow">
-One of the things that I *did* have trouble with was getting my `RSS` feeds set up like it was in my Wordpress site: `http://www.carsonfarmer.com/?feed=rss2`.
+One of the things that I *did* have trouble with was getting my `RSS` feeds set up like it was in my WordPress site: `http://www.carsonfarmer.com/?feed=rss2`.
-For now, I'm just rerouting things to `http://www.carsonfarmer.com/feeds/all.rss.xml`, but search engines won't recogize this, and I'm sure there is a better solution out there... any thoughts?
+For now, I'm just rerouting things to `http://www.carsonfarmer.com/feeds/all.rss.xml`, but search engines won't recognize this, and I'm sure there is a better solution out there... any thoughts?
 </p>